Architecture Overview

 Distributed Airflow architecture

-This is the architecture of Airflow where components of Airflow are distributed among multiple machines and where various roles of users are introduced - Deployment Manager, DAG author, Operations User.
+This is the architecture of Airflow where components of Airflow are distributed among multiple machines and where various roles of users are introduced - Deployment Manager, Dag author, Operations User.
 You can read more about those various roles in the Airflow Security Model.

-Separate DAG processing architecture
+Separate Dag processing architecture

 ../_images/diagram_dag_processor_airflow_architecture.png